 I have an old x-ray, is it necessary to take another scan?

 It depends on the views of your X-rays that were taken and the date.
 We usually require X-rays that are taken within 6-8 months for us to make an accurate assessment of your current spinal health.
 This helps us better understand your condition and how best we can help relieve your pain.
 Regardless, do bring along your existing X-rays to your spinal check-up if you have!

 Do chiropractic adjustments work?

-We will not force chiropractic care on patients if we think chiropractic are is not a suitable treatment.
-Every person is unique and depending on how quickly our bodies react to the chiropractic adjustments, some people may feel the effects sooner than the rest.
+We will not force chiropractic care on patients if we think chiropractic is not a suitable method for their pain-management.
+Every person is unique and depending on how quickly our bodies react to chiropractic adjustments, some people may feel the effects sooner than the rest.

-Chiropractic is a long-term commitment and it takes time for our bodies to heal.
+Chiropractic is a long-term commitment and it takes time for our bodies to respond.

 Are chiropractic adjustments painful?

 Adjustments to certain joints in the spine or extremities may feel slightly uncomfortable, but once the adjustment is performed, you should not feel pain.
 If it is your first adjustment, you may experience slight soreness or discomfort for 12-24 hours following the first adjustment.
 During the process of an adjustment, there is a chance that you will hear a “cracking” and “popping” sound that occurs as your spine is manipulated.

 Do chiropractors "crack" bones?